UNICORE-EU/unicore-docs/source/index.rst

 	:height: 32px
 	:align: middle

+UNICORE software is available as Open Source under the :ref:`BSD License <license>` while the software repository is hosted on `SourceForge <https://sourceforge.net/projects/unicore/>`_ and the source code is available on `GitHub <https://github.com/UNICORE-EU>`_.

 For getting more information or support, please see the :ref:`links` and :ref:`support` page.
 The :ref:`glossary` includes a number of terms that we use in our documentation, so that you have a reference for how we’re using them.